 Iot devices continue to capture the imagination and dollars of consumers, and inventors are increasingly adding connected technology to their innovations.
-However, adding connectivity can be intimidating.
-There are many different wireless protocols and microchips involved, not to mention the need for apps to show data or interact with the device.

 Thinking about IoT products as a sandwich made of three layers can help simplify the main components of a connected device.
 The top layer is the application layer, which is the deployed device and associated hardware.
 The bottom layer is the perception layer which is how the data or controls are viewed, typically in the form of an app.
 The middle layer that connects the two, is the network layer, and this is how data is transferred between them.
 In order for an IoT device to function it needs to have all three layers working together.
 Fortunately, the technology has now matured and it can be easy to add a device to the Internet of Things and control it with an app.
 Here are 5 ways to add IoT technology to your prototypes.

 One of the easiest way to add connectivity to a prototype is via the Nordic Thingy.
 Nordic is one of the world’s leading manufacturers of Bluetooth chips and they created the “Thingy” as a showcase of their technology.
 The Thingy is 60mm square and includes a number of sensors such as temperature, humidity, pressure, air quality color and light, a 9-axis motion sensor.
 It also has a microphone, speaker, and an RGB LED.
 The free app allows visualization and control of the device without writing a line of code.
 While the board may be slightly too big to fit into small consumer goods, the technology is awesome for use in proof of concept prototypes.